Cirice/Machine-Learning-KnowledgeBase/README.md

 #### 22. What is Hashing trick?
 Hashing trick (an analogy to another useful technique called kernel trick) is an efficient method of representing (usually a very huge collection of discrete) features into numerical vectors (called feature vectorizing).

-To understand how it works consider this (somehow over simplified) example:
+To understand the main idea behind this method consider this somehow over simplified  example:

-Assume we have two document samples called document A and document B containg a few word each:
+Assume we have two document samples called document A and document B containing a few word each:

 |  Document A |  Document B |
 |--------|--------|